jeffmodarres/Kickstarter-analysis/README.md

     - *It looks like campaigns starting in May perfrom better than any other launch date.
 Successfulness slowly tapers down towards the end of the year.*
     - *Number of failed or canceled campaigns realtively stays constant throughout the year.
 December is the worse month start a campaign*
 - **What can you conclude about the Outcomes based on Goals?**
-    - *The percentage of successful campaigns decreases as fund raising goal rises.*
+    - *The percentage of successful campaigns decreases asthe fund raising goal rises. (it has a negative trend)*
 - **What are some limitations of this dataset?**
-    - *one thing that's missing from the dataset is the way the campaigns were run or how each campaign found the backers.
-Also, it would be a nice to have a column as why the failed campaigns didn't perform as expected*
+    - *one thing that's missing from the dataset is the way the campaigns were run or how each campaign found their backers.
+Also, it would be nice to have a column as why the failed campaigns didn't perform as expected*
 - **What are some other possible tables and/or graphs that we could create?**
     - *it would be interesting to know in which category the pledged amount was higher.
 In otherwords, in what category people are more willing to pay.*
     - *number of backers vs category and subcategory is also interesting.*